github/docs/content/developers/apps/building-oauth-apps/authorizing-oauth-apps.md

 |----|----|
 | `authorization_pending`| This error occurs when the authorization request is pending and the user hasn't entered the user code yet.
 The app is expected to keep polling the `POST {% data variables.product.oauth_host_code %}/login/oauth/access_token` request without exceeding the [`interval`](#response-parameters), which requires a minimum number of seconds between each request. |
 | `slow_down` | When you receive the `slow_down` error, 5 extra seconds are added to the minimum `interval` or timeframe required between your requests using `POST {% data variables.product.oauth_host_code %}/login/oauth/access_token`.
 For example, if the starting interval required at least 5 seconds between requests and you get a `slow_down` error response, you must now wait a minimum of 10 seconds before making a new request for an OAuth access token.
 The error response includes the new `interval` that you must use.
-| `expired_token` | If the device code expired, then you will see the `token_expired` error.
+| `expired_token` | If the device code expired, then you will see the `expired_token` error.
 You must make a new request for a device code.
 | `unsupported_grant_type` | The grant type must be `urn:ietf:params:oauth:grant-type:device_code` and included as an input parameter when you poll the OAuth token request `POST {% data variables.product.oauth_host_code %}/login/oauth/access_token`.
 | `incorrect_client_credentials` | For the device flow, you must pass your app's client ID, which you can find on your app settings page.
 The `client_secret` is not needed for the device flow.
 | `incorrect_device_code` | The device_code provided is not valid.